 INTERVIEW: Named author delivers the statement above in an interview-style shot while looking slightly off-camera.

-Bart Smeets: The main advantage of our technique is that we use primary cells and can test direct effects of an altered gene expression in conventional knock out mice ex vivo on the parietal epithelial cells [1].
+Jennifer Eymael: The main advantage of our technique is that we use primary cells and can test direct effects of an altered gene expression in conventional knock out mice ex vivo on the parietal epithelial cells [1].

 INTERVIEW: Named author delivers the statement above in an interview-style shot while looking slightly off-camera.